peteleco/petshop/README.md

   - Route with swagger endpoints

 ## Implementations
+### JWT Authentication
+The api authentication was implemented using the package https://github.com/lcobucci/jwt.
 ### Containers
 - For this project was used docker-compose
 - For the notifier package just docker